Canonical formulation of the plasmon - hard particle scattering process in a quark-gluon plasma: Canonical transformations

-These canonicity conditions can be written in a very compact form if we make use of the definition of the Poisson superbracket (\ref{eq:2y}) and replace the variation variables by the new ones: $a^{a}_{\bf k}\rightarrow c^{\,a}_{ \bf k}$ and $\xi^{\,i}_{\bf p} \rightarrow \zeta^{\,i}_{\bf p}$.
-In this case the superbrackets for the original variables $a^{\,a}_{\bf k}$ and $\xi^{\,i}_{\bf p}$, Eqs.\,(\ref{eq:2r}) and (\ref{eq:2t}), turn to the canonicity conditions (\ref{eq:3e}) and (\ref{eq:3r}), which impose certain restrictions on the functional dependencies (\ref{eq:3q}) and (\ref{eq:3w}).
+The second system is written in a similar way.
+These canonicity conditions can be presented in a very compact form if we make use of the definition of the Poisson superbracket (\ref{eq:2y}) and replace the variation variables by the new ones: $a^{a}_{\bf k}\rightarrow c^{\,a}_{ \bf k}$ and $\xi^{\,i}_{\bf p} \rightarrow \zeta^{\,i}_{\bf p}$.
+In this case the superbrackets for the original variables $a^{\,a}_{\bf k}$ and $\xi^{\,i}_{\bf p}$, Eqs.\,(\ref{eq:2r}) and (\ref{eq:2t}), turn to the canonicity conditions (\ref{eq:3e}), which impose certain restrictions on the functional dependencies (\ref{eq:3q}) and (\ref{eq:3w}).
 Let us present the right-hand sides of (\ref{eq:3q}) and (\ref{eq:3w}) in the form of integro-power series in the normal variables $c^{\,a}_{ \bf k}$ and $\zeta^{\,i}_{\bf p}$.
 The most common dependence of the transformation (\ref{eq:3q}) up to cubic terms in $c^{\,a}_{ \bf k}$ and $\zeta^{\,i}_{\bf p}$ has the following form:

 Similarly, the most common dependence for the transformation (\ref{eq:3w}) up to cubic terms is